Streamerbot/docs/streamerbot/2.guide/23.extra-features/html-overlay.md

 You should also now see an accompanying icon your system tray.

 ::tip
-You can close HTML Overlay by :shortcut{value=Double-Clicking} the tray icon at any time.
+You can close HTML Overlay by :kbd{value=Double-Click} the tray icon at any time.
 ::

 ### Configuration